-Our school cluster is very fortunate to have talented and dedicated artists, who visit the school, and volunteer to undertake wonderful art projects.

-Dance is often taught through preparation for Ceilidh dances throughout the year and linked to Physical Education classes.
-Expressive and creative dance opportunities arise throughout the wider curriculum.
+Our school cluster is very fortunate to have talented and dedicated artists, who visit the school their own children either did or do attend, and volunteer to undertake wonderful art projects.
+Dance is often covered through preparation for the Ceilidh dances prior to Christmas and linked to Physical Education classes.